raghvendrasingh07/100-days-of-code/README.md

 ### Day 8: January 18, 2021

 **Today's Progress**: Created fully responsive and mobile friendly static food website.
+It is static website and also this is not hosted on internet.

 **Link to work:** [Code here](https://github.com/rsinghcodes/100-days-of-code/tree/master/Responsive%20and%20Mobile%20Friendly%20Food%20Website%20-%20Day8)